Ukrainian medical Lyceum: From history of Lyceum’s establishment

-The uniform Ukrainian medical lyceum, which founders were O.O.
+The uniform Ukrainian medical lyceum started by O.O.
 Bogomolets National medical university and Starokyivska (now Shevchenkivska) district state administration in c.
-Kyiv, was established on 11, June, 1997 with assistance from Ministry of education and science of Ukraine, Ministry of Health care of Ukraine, Kyiv city state administration.
+Kyiv, established on 11, June, 1997 with assistance from the Ministry of education and science of Ukraine, the Ministry of Health care of Ukraine, and the Kyiv city state administration.

-The Guardian Council of lyceum by 2014 was headed by Hero of Ukraine, Councilor of President of Ukraine, People's deputy of Ukraine from I-VI convocation, Chairman of Verkhovna Rada of Ukraine from I and III convocations, President of International P. Kulish Charitable Fund I.S.
-Pliusch.
+The Guardian Council of Lyceum by 2014 was headed by Ivan Plyushch.

-Entrance to lyceum
+Admissions

-Pupils from all regions of Ukraine, CIS countries and foreign citizens (according to existing legislation of Ukraine), who have graduated from 8-9th classes at general education school and passed through competitive selection, are enrolled to lyceum.

-The competitive selection is carried out pursuant to complex occupational tests (Ukrainian language and literature, biology) by Admission commission at O.O.
-Bogomolets National medical university.
+Pupils from all regions of Ukraine, Commonwealth of Independent States, and foreign citizens (according to existing legislation of Ukraine) who have graduated from 8-9th classes at general education school and passed through competitive selection, are enrolled in the lyceum.
+The competitive selection is carried out according to complex occupational tests (Ukrainian language and literature, biology) by the Admission Commission at O.O.
+Bogomolets National Medical University.
 The study period at Lyceum is three years for students who enter after the eighth grade and two years for students who enter after the ninth grade.